sebastiantoh/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 Examples:
-* `reminder edit 1 c/2` edits the associated contact of the 1st reminder to be the second contact in the displayed contact list.
+* `reminder edit 1 c/2` edits the 1st reminder to be associated with the second contact in the displayed contact list.
 * `reminder edit 3 m/Follow up call d/2020-11-28 13:00` edits the message and scheduled date of the 3rd reminder to be "Follow up call" and "28th November 2020, 1PM" respectively.

 #### Listing all reminders: `reminder list`